sumukh-pinge/ECE_284_Neighbor_Joining/README.md

     g++ neighbor_join.cpp -o a.exe; ./a.exe

-Following this, run Graphviz using the below command on g.gv that is dumped from above command
+Following this, run Graphviz using the below command (g.gv dumped from the above command)

     dot -Tpng g.gv -o file.png